sagemath/sagetrac-mirror/src/doc/en/reference/references/index.rst

 **B**

 ..
+[Bal1993]  Vijay Balasubramanian, *Equivalence and Reduction of Hidden Markov Models*.
+              M.I.T.
+A.I.
+Technical Report No. 1370 January, 1993.

+..
 [Ba1994] Kaushik Basu. *The Traveler's Dilemma: Paradoxes of
             Rationality in Game Theory*.
 The American Economic Review (1994): 391-395.